AdobeDocs/experience-manager-65.en/help/forms/using/customize-create-correspondence-ui.md

     1. Click **OK**.
 The css folder is created in the specified path.

-1. In the apps folder, create a folder named `imgs` with path/structure similar to the imgs folder (located in ccrui folder).
+1. In the apps folder, create a folder named `imgs` with path/structure similar to the imgs folder (in the ccrui folder).

     1. Right-click the **imgs** folder at the following path and select **Overlay Node**: `/libs/fd/cm/ccr/gui/components/admin/clientlibs/ccrui/imgs`
     1. Ensure that the Overlay Node dialog has the following values: